konradbachusz-zz/covid19foodsupply_web_app/README.md

-# covid19foodsupply_web_scraper
+# covid19foodsupply Web app and scraper
-Web Scrapers from the covid19foodsupply project
+Web app and web scrapers from the covid19foodsupply project